colorbar.gif

 First Book against Eunomius Section 19 (Page 108 of CCEL pdf)

 'But let us still scrutinize his words.
 He declares each of these Beings, whom he has shadowed forth in his exposition, to be single and absolutely one.
-We believe that the most boorish and simple-minded would not deny that the Divine Nature, blessed and transcendent s it is, was ‘single.’
+We believe that the most boorish and simple-minded would not deny that the Divine Nature, blessed and transcendent as it is, was single.
 That which is viewless, formless, and sizeless, cannot be conceived of as multiform and composite.
-But it will be clear, upon the very slightest reflection, that this view of the supreme Being as ‘simple,’ however finely they may talk of it, is quite inconsistent with the system which they have elaborated.
+But it will be clear, upon the very slightest reflection, that this view of the supreme Being as simple, however finely they may talk of it, is quite inconsistent with the system which they have elaborated.
 For who does not know that, to be exact, simplicity in the case of the Holy Trinity admits of no degrees.
 In this case there is no mixture or conflux of qualities to think of; we comprehend a potency without parts and composition; how then, and on what grounds, could any one perceive there any differences of less and more.
-For he who marks differences there must perforce think of an incidence of certain qualities in the su object.
+For he who marks differences there must perforce think of an incidence of certain qualities in the subject.
 He must in fact have perceived differences in largeness and smallness therein, to have introduced this conception of quantity into the question: or he must posit abundance or diminution in the matter of goodness, strength, wisdom, or of anything else that can with reverence be associated with God: and neither way will he escape the idea of composition.'

-John of Damascus
+John of Damascus (c.675/6–749)

 'God is without beginning, without end, eternal and everlasting, uncreate, unchangeable, invariable, simple, uncompound, incorporeal, invisible, impalpable, uncircumscribed, infinite, incognisable, indefinable, incomprehensible, good, just, maker of all things created, almighty, all-ruling, all-surveying, of all overseer, sovereign, judge; and that God is One, that is to say, one essence.